Background pattern

 Warnings and precautions

-• Before starting treatment with exemestane, your doctor may perform a blood test to ensure that you have reached menopause.
+• Before starting treatment with exemestane, your doctor may perform a blood test to ensure you have reached menopause.

-Taking exemestane cinfa with other medications
+Taking Exemestane Cinfa with other medicines

-Inform your doctor if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor if you are taking, have recently taken, or might take any other medicines.

 Exemestane should not be administered at the same time as hormone replacement therapy (HRT).